Ours. S. Buddhist stupas in Jomolhari base trekking, Paro, Bhutan

 Previously, you had to pay a US$250 daily visa fee just to be in the country.
 This amount included a $65 sustainable development fee (SDF) that went to the Government.
 The rest of the amount went to covering your accommodation, food, guide, driver, petrol (fuel) and certain entrance fees.
 The policy aimed to ensure a minimum daily spend by every visitor in line with its "High value, low volume" tourism policy.

-From September 2022, the above-mentioned inclusive daily visa fee comes to an end.
-In its place, there will be a compulsory daily SDF of US$200 per person.
+As of September 2022, the above-mentioned inclusive daily visa fee came to an end.
+In its place, there's a compulsory daily SDF of US$200 per person.
 (This is basically three times the cost of the pre-existing SDF.)
-All other expenses, like accommodation and food, will now be paid directly to the vendors of your choosing.
+All other expenses, like accommodation, guide and food, must now be paid directly to the vendors of your choosing.

 The new daily fee to be in the country makes travelling to Bhutan more expensive.